hashirshoaeb/flutter-tales/README.md

-# first_app
+# Flutter Tales

-A new Flutter project.
+A Flutter project for practice and example codes.

 ## Getting Started